Rita Casale

-Rita Casale (born 3 April 1968 in Ostuni, Italy) is an Italian–German educationalist, philosopher and university lecturer at the Bergische Universität Wuppertal.
-Her research and publications focus on philosophy of education as well as feminist theory and history.
+Rita Casale (born 3 April 1968 in Ostuni, Italy) is an Italian–German educationalist, philosopher, university lecturer, and vice president at the Bergische Universität Wuppertal.
+Her research and teaching focus on philosophy of education, history of science and knowledge, history of philosophy, and feminist theory.

 Life and work

 Rita Casale studied philosophy, history and educational science at Bari, Paris and Freiburg im Breisgau.
 From 1993 to 1996 she was a doctoral student at the Collegio di dottorato (Bari-Ferrara-Urbino).
 In 1997 she was awarded a PhD in "Filosofia moderna e contemporanea" by the University of Turin.
 With a scholarship from the Istituto Italiano per gli Studi Filosofici, Casale undertook a research stay at the archive centre (H. Marcuse estate) of the Johann Wolfgang Goethe University Frankfurt am Main in 1997.
 In 2001 she was a research assistant in the Department of Educational Sciences at Goethe University, from 2002 to 2007 Scientific Assistant at the Chair of General Education of Jürgen Oelkers at the University of Zurich.
 For a visiting professorship she went to the Institute for Educational Science at the University of Vienna and in 2008 was a substitute professor for General Educational Science at the University of Fribourg.
 In 2009 she became Professor of General Educational Science and Theory of Education at the Bergische Universität Wuppertal.
 She gave her inaugural lecture On the Topicality of the Philosophy of Education.

 Her dissertation on the theoretical, historical and political significance of Nietzschean philosophy for Martin Heidegger's thought, published in Italian in 2005, was published in German translation in 2010 under the title Heideggers Nietzsche.
 History of an Obsession.
 In her study, Casale worked through "the various roles that Nietzsche repeatedly plays in Heidegger's writings, lectures and talks."
 In his review of the book, Joseph Hanimann criticised the fact that Casale's search for clues lacked a summarising overview in a concluding chapter.
 The Austrian philosopher and former chairman of the Martin Heidegger Society, Helmuth Vetter, devoted himself to the book together with other works on Heidegger published around 2010/2012 in the Philosophische Rundschau.
+Vetter highlights the study's methodological precision and presentation, calling it one of the most important recent works on the topic of Nietzsche and Heidegger.